ISAITB/docs-tdl/source/constructs/index.rst

     @with, no, The ID of the actor this interaction refers to.
 If not specified is is assumed to be the test case actor defined as the SUT.
-Within scriptlets this can also be :ref:`a variable reference<scriptlets_dynamic_references>`. documentation, no, Rich text content that provides further information on the current step. instruct, no, Zero or more elements to appear as instructions to the user. request, no, Zero or more information requests for the user.
+Within scriptlets this can also be :ref:`a variable reference<scriptlets_dynamic_references>`. documentation, no, Rich text content that provides further information on the current step. instruct, no, Zero or more elements to appear as instructions to the user. request, no, Zero or more input requests for the user.

 .. index:: instruct (interact)
 .. index:: desc (instruct)